How To Get a Rebuilt Title in New Mexico

 1. Get a Salvage Title

-After the insurance company has declared the car a total loss, the vehicle owner must apply for a salvage title within twenty days of this declaration.
+After the insurance company has declared the car a total loss, the vehicle owner must apply for a salvage title within twenty days at New Mexico Motor Vehicle Division (DMV)

 You will need to submit the following documents to the Motor Vehicle Division (MVD) in New Mexico: